browserengineering/book/book/forms.md

 Now, this is a book on web *browser* engineering, so I won't focus too much on the implementation choices.
-But it's valuable to know how the other side of the connection works, as we start diving deeper into how browser help run full-fledged web applications.
+But it's valuable to know how the other side of the connection works, as we start diving deeper into how browsers help run full-fledged web applications.

 Let's start by opening a socket.
 Like for the browser, we need to create an internet streaming socket using TCP: